This Spanish Revival home in LA is full of sunlight, stillness and soul

 Los Angeles groans with architectural history, not least in the form of its Spanish Revival homes – a style that flourished during the 20th century.
 Think clay tile roofs, white stucco walls, arched doorways, exposed wooden beams, carved doors and wrought ironwork – all evoking a romanticised vision of early Spanish and Mexican California.

 Interior design studio Ome Dezin was tasked with restoring one such home – and delivered a thoughtful resurrection that captures the nostalgic essence of 1950s LA.
-Partnering with content creator Marco Zamora – who is currently renovating his own Spanish-style home – the studio crafted an interior that feels soothing, breezy and quintessentially European.
+Partnering with interior designer and content creator Marco Zamora – who is currently renovating his own Spanish-style home – the studio crafted an interior that feels soothing, breezy and quintessentially European.

 Located in the historic Outpost Estates neighbourhood, the home honours its architectural roots while embracing a modern design sensibility.
 Old-world European-Spanish textures are elevated with contemporary, clean-lined touches.